ankartisan/cmsseeder/readme.md

 It's founded out of frustration with WordPress customization and page builders.
 Read more about it in
 <a href="https://ankaitzan.com/arrivederci-wordpress/">this article</a>.

+## Release

+CMS Seeder is under development and there is no release date planed yet.

 ## Learning CMS Seeder

 There is no learning curve for Laravel developer and that's the beauty about CMS Seeder.